isahooman/Slate/commands/slash/README.md

     global: 0, // Milliseconds until anyone can use the command again in the entirety of the bot },

-  async execute(interaction) {
+  async execute(interaction, client) {
     // This shows a debug message of the command with your given input logger.debug('This is an example debugging message.');
     // Reply to user
     await interaction.reply(`This is a reply example message`);
   },
+  // The following executions are on a per command basis and fully optional. executeButton(interaction, client) {
+    await interaction.reply('This is an example reply message');
+  },
+  executeStringSelectMenu(interaction, client) {
+    await interaction.reply('This is an example reply message');
+  },
+  executeModalSubmit(interaction, client) {
+    await interaction.reply('This is an example reply message');
+  }

 };
 ```